Snaacky/thewiki/docs/guides/docker.md

 Once you've done that run `docker compose up -d` once more and you're all ready to go.

-Note that if you use qBittorrent and its web UI you can optionally bind all connections to the Wireguard network inteface.
+Note that if you use qBittorrent and its web UI you can optionally bind all connections to the VPN network inteface.
 This can be done by going to settings and navigating to the advanced tab all the way on the right.
 You should immediately see the options to bind your connections to a network interface, and to optionally bind your connections to the VPN IP.
 If using Gluetun, this should show up as `tun0`.

+## Accessing your containers

+Once everything is up and running, you should be able to access the Web UIs of your various Docker containers.
+Do so by opening a web browser and navigating to `http://ip:port`.
+For accessing a container on the same machine that's hosting it, `http://localhost:port` or `https://localhost:port` can be used.
+The `ip` field refers to the local machine ip (not your network's public ip) which can be found by running `ipconfig` on Windows and `ifconfig` or `ip address` on Linux.
+The `port` field is the port your container is configured to broadcast on, which is defined in `compose.yaml`.
+For example, qBittorrent will be at `http://localhost:8123` based on the file provided in this guide.

+Most setup from this point on will be done through the relevant Web UIs.

 ## Adding your clients to Sonarr and Radarr

+Begin by pulling up Sonarr and Radarr in your browser as discussed in the previous step.
+We are going to give them the information needed to begin automation!

-This can be done by going to settings, navigating to download clients and picking whatever clients you use (SABnzbd, Transmission, qBitorrent, Deluge, etc.)
+Go to settings, navigate to download clients, and pick whatever clients you use (SABnzbd, Transmission, qBitorrent, Deluge, etc.) Follow on-screen instructions as necessary.
+If unclear, the clients recommended and configured in this guide are qBittorrent and SABnzbd.
+You will also want to configure your indexers here if adding them directly.
+If using Jackett (or Prowlarr) you will need to configure those first, and then come back to add them.

-For the hostname it would be your local network address, which you can [find like so on Windows](https://www.whatismybrowser.com/detect/what-is-my-local-ip-address) and [like so on Linux](https://www.ionos.com/digitalguide/hosting/technical-matters/get-linux-ip-address/).

-The port would just be whatever was on the left hand side of the `port` declarations in the Compose file.
+## Jackett and Autobrr

+These programs sit in-between Sonarr/Radarr and your indexers, and take the burden of API engagement away from them.
+They take requests for content from Sonarr/Radarr and translate them into API calls for specific files.
+Autobrr can be used to automatically download files announced over irc, and Jackett should be used for more specific searches.
+For example, let's say you wanted to download `Minions`.
+You'd add the title to Sonarr, Sonarr asks Jackett for the file, Jackett looks through your indexers and returns download options, Sonarr picks one, and sends it to your usenet or torrent client for download.

+As with before, configuration is done through the Web UI.
+Add your indexers as instructed on-screen, and add Jackett or Autobrr to your download clients or Sonarr/Radarr.

-## Finishing touches
+## Finishing Touches

 As stated previously in this guide, we highly recommend familiarizing yourself further with Docker and its commands.
 The purpose of this guide is to get you up and running as fast as possible, while minimizing areas of confusion.
 Docker, and Docker Compose, are very powerful, and can be used to run an entire home media setup.
 There are several sections in this guide that require user input, so make sure to check those first if you are having trouble!

-The `compose.yaml` file provided will create seven total containers, and all of these have their own documentation pages available online.
-You should not have to visit these, but it is worth keeping them bookmarked in case of future issues.
+The `compose.yaml` file provided will create seven total containers, and all of these have their own documentation pages available online; it is worth keeping them bookmarked in case of future issues.
 Searching for the `image` name listed is usually the most direct way to locate them if needed.
 Questions or support requests for this guide should be directed to the #questions channel in Snackbox.